michaldudek/genry/README.md

 ## Requirements

-Genry requires PHP 5.3+ command line environment to run which means that it runs just fine on Mac OS X and Linux (*I have no idea about Windows*).
+Genry requires **PHP 5.3+ command line** environment to run which means that it runs just fine on Mac OS X and Linux (*I have no idea about Windows, sorry...*).

-It also requires PHP's package manager - [Composer](https://getcomposer.org/).
+It also requires PHP's package manager -**[Composer](https://getcomposer.org/)**.
 To install Composer follow [their instructions](https://getcomposer.org/doc/00-intro.md#installation-nix), but in short it's this:

 ```
 curl -sS https://getcomposer.org/installer | php